How might we help UBC students decide on which electives to take?

 The 3 taps to go into course, and back 3 taps to see subjects again gets tedious quickly.
 Multiple tabs could be opened on the mobile browser, but can become difficult to navigate when many pages are open.

 The search page lends itself better to very specific searching.
 However, when choosing electives, a student does not know exactly what they are looking for.
-While this search page allows them to set limitations (ie. Wednesday afternoons only) there is a possibility they would want to drop a class in order to take another one.
+While this search page allows them to set filters (ie. Wednesday afternoons only) there is a possibility they would want to drop a class in order to take another one.

 While a similar product - the popular website RateMyProf - also has a review system, Recourse provides curated courses for each individual user.
 Curation is based off of whether they have friends in the course, the content of previous courses they've taken, and tags they often use.
 By replacing the existing approach of asking your friends one-on-one via word of mouth, the user is now able to access their entire network.